Prevent a burnout: what can you do as an employer?

 Prevent burnout?
 Or prevent stress?

-The recovery from a burnout can take months, sometimes even years.
+The recovery from an employee burnout can take months, sometimes even years.
 It is therefore a good idea to think about prevention.
 Many companies and employers already pay attention to employees who have a lot of stress and, for example, offer coaching programs to help them.
 That is of course important.
 But would not it be even better if people didn’t develop the stress in the first place?

 Reducing stress is great, but is not it better if there is no chronic work stress to start with?